If you’re looking for the best things to do in downtown Vancouver I’ve got the mother lode here.

 Check out Stanley Park

-Stanley Park is an 405 hectare (1,001 acre) public park situated alongside the Westernmost border of Downtown Vancouver.
+Stanley Park is a 405-hectare (1,001 acres) public park situated alongside the Westernmost border of Downtown Vancouver.

 This is one of the best things to do in Vancouver, downtown or not.
-This is not just any park.
-In fact, Trip Advisor has recently christened it the “The Best Park in the World”.
+And trust me, it’s not just any park.
+In fact, Trip Advisor has recently christened it “The Best Park in the World.”

 Stanley Park is a uniquely natural evolution of the pre-existing coastal rainforest that has been adapted to its surrounding urban environment.

-Here you can bike along the park’s world renown Seawall, marvel at the exotic Coast Salish totem poles, or explore the wonders of the Vancouver Aquarium.
+Here you can bike along the park’s world-renowned Seawall, marvel at the exotic Coast Salish totem poles, or explore the wonders of the Vancouver Aquarium.

 Related: Best Hotels Near Stanley Park